gradle/gradle/design-docs/gradle-2.0.md

 The current defaults for the outputs of tasks of type `Test` conflict with each other:

-* Change the default result and report directory for the `Test` type to include the task's name, so that the default does not conflict with another `Test` task.
+* Change the default result and report directory for the `Test` type to include the task's name, so that the default does not conflict with the default for another `Test` task.

 ## Remove old dependency result graph